Part 17: Ground-based SSA with EOIR

 Performing EOIR sensor scene analysis

-You can view the EOIR sensor scene details.
+View the EOIR sensor scene details.

-4. Decrease () the animation Time Step to 0.5 seconds.
+1. Decrease () the animation Time Step to 0.5 seconds.

-5. Animate () the scenario until you see the satellite come into the scene.
+2. Step Forward () the scenario until you see the satellite come into the scene.

-7. The dot that represents the satellite moves across the scene while the stars stay relatively still.
+3. The dot that represents the satellite moves across the scene while the stars stay relatively still.

-9. Close () the EOIR sensor scene.
+6. Close () the EOIR sensor scene.

-Creating custom graphs for EOIR Sensors
+Creating custom graphs for EOIR sensors

-EOIR does more than simulate scenes created by an EOIR sensor.
+The EOIR capability does more than simulate scenes created by an EOIR sensor.
 It can also calculate metrics a sensor would receive from a target's signal.
 The following will familiarize you with some of the available EOIR data providers.

 Creating a new graph